 What should I look for in an iPhone charger?

 If you want a stationary charger at your bedside or desk, we recommend looking at wireless chargers.
-If you want a more compact portable charger that’s easier to store away and take out when needed, a pick like the compact Anker charger above is a smart idea.
+If you want a more compact portable charger that’s easier to store and take out when needed, a pick like the compact Anker charger above is smart.

 How long does it take for an iPhone to charge?